Brendonovich/webdirections-2023/slides.md

 </div>

 <!--
-- At Spacedrive we are building an open-source file explorer designed to create and synchronise an index of all your files both locally and across cloud storage
+- Building an open-source file explorer that synchronises an index of files
 - Using Rust for backend and web tech for frontend - TypeScript, React, etc.
 - We have a lot of forms...
 -->